-Looking for a Better Way to Manage Your Public Records Requests?
+Looking for a Temporary Solution to Manage Your Public Records Requests?

 When your request volume starts to increase, how can you make sure no requests fall through the cracks?
-Many state and local governments start with a simple spreadsheet like the one available for download here.
-At GovQA, we’ve seen hundreds of spreadsheets like these – some better than others.
-We’ve compiled the elements that worked best for our customers (before their volume and complexity required our more robust solution).
-We hope this template is helpful; and when the volume or complexity of your requests outgrows this template, give us a call for next steps in your PRR journey!
+Many state and local governments start with a simple spreadsheet to track public records requests like the one available for download here.

-The processing columns of the template are where you’ll do most of your tracking.
-Update the status of each request as it changes.
+The processing columns of the Public Records template are where you’ll do most of your tracking.
+Manually update the status of each request as it changes.
 When a request is completed, use color-coding and the strikethrough tool to simplify your view.

-- Change the date colors to red when requests are nearing or past due.
+- Change the date colors to red when Public Records requests are nearing or past due.

 - Use the processing columns to enter the current responsible party and notes as well as materials and time fees (where applicable).

-- When requests are complete, use the strikethrough tool to show at a glance that these are done.
+- When public records requests are complete, use the strikethrough tool to show at a glance that these are done.